HuynhMargaret/imdb-project/README.md

 Data visualization dashboard is created with Microsoft Power BI (imdb-top-movies-dashboard.pbix)

 Future planning for project:
-  - Futher data analysis in Python with matplotlib, seaborn, etc.
+  - Further data analysis in Python with matplotlib, seaborn, etc.
   - Explore data modelling of movie information (plot, genres, cast, etc.) to recommend good movies, with ambition to learn and apply Natural Language Processing & Machine Learning frameworks